Global Environmental Education

 - Can I sponsor more than one student?
 Yes, we would be grateful for your support of other students, especially in developing countries, who otherwise cannot afford paying for this course.

 - Can I submit the one-page final project in my native language?
 We strongly encourage you to submit all assignments in English so that instructors and other students can give you feedback.
-Chinese students can submit lesson plans in Chinese (or both English and Chinese) because we have teaching staff who speak Chinese.
+We also accept and give feedback on assignments submitted in Chinese and Spanish. students can submit lesson plans in Chinese (or both English and Chinese) because we have teaching staff who speak Chinese.
 We also accept final assignments in Spanish.

 - How will I receive course certificates?
 You will receive your course certificate and comments on your final assignment via email within two months after the end of the course

 - What social media are used in this course?
 We use an optional Facebook group where students and instructors share ideas and resources (https://www.facebook.com/groups/354537185067049).
 Students gain a great deal from exchanging ideas and resources and “meeting” fellow educators on social media.
 However, participating in social media is NOT required to earn a certificate.
 Only course participants can be part of this Facebook group.
 Do NOT invite your friends or colleagues to this group.
-For Chinese students who cannot access Facebook, we will use a WeChat group.
-To enroll in this group, please contact Yue Li (email@example.com).
+For Chinese students who cannot access Facebook, we will use a WeChat group (to join, add CornellCivicEcology).

 - Can I share course materials with my colleagues and friends?
 You are NOT allowed to share, copy, distribute, or forward any readings from this course.
 They are only for your own learning.
 All readings in this course are copyright protected, and nobody is permitted to share them outside this course.
 Course syllabus cannot be shared.